PPL Rates and Electric Prices: 2025 Update

 Competitive Supplier Rates vs. PPL Rates Per kWh

 Pennsylvania's deregulated energy market allows customers to choose alternative suppliers that may offer lower rates than the utility's standard offer.
-Current PPL energy rates can be compared with competitive supplier options:

 Recent Changes in PPL Current Rates

-PPL's Price to Compare rates have shown significant fluctuation in recent years:
+PPL's Price to Compare rates have shown significant fluctuation in recent years.

-It's important to note that Pennsylvania capacity charges change in June and will increase utility rates by 10-20%.
-Supplier offers already incorporate these coming cost increases3.
-Additionally, PPL has filed for Smart Meter Rider – Phase 2 (SMR 2) charges effective January 1, 2025 through March 31, 2025, which affects distribution charges for residential customers5.
+Supplier offers already incorporate these coming cost increases.
+Additionally, PPL has filed for Smart Meter Rider – Phase 2 (SMR 2) charges effective January 1, 2025 through March 31, 2025, which affects distribution charges for residential customers5].

 By monitoring current PPL rates and regularly comparing available options from third-party suppliers, Pennsylvania residents can optimize their electricity costs while preparing for seasonal fluctuations in energy usage.
-For the best current deals, 6-month contracts currently offer some of the cheapest electricity rates in Pennsylvania3.

 Currents is your trusted energy advisor.